Structure of Flower : Aestivation & Placentation | NEET Biology Guide

 10. Which one of following statement is not correct for the vexillary Aestivation.

-A. Standard is largest petal which overlaps two lateral petal called wings.
+A. Standard is largest petal which overlaps two lateral petals called wings.

-B. Wings are lateral petal which overlaps two smallest petals called keel.
+B. Wings are lateral petals which overlaps two smallest petals called keel.

 C. The total number of standard petals are four.